Trying out Zorin OS for the first time on my old laptop

 Here’s the title screen.
 So beautiful.
 The music at the title screen is very Vangelis’s Blade Runner-inspired synthesizer.
 FANTASTIC!

 There are two characters, Angelo and Mariana.
 Mariana is so beautiful, so I always play as her.
 There doesn’t seem to be a difference in how these characters handle.
 The character animations are very well made.
 It took me a bit before I realized that busty Mariana’s boobs bounce as she runs.
-It’s very natural and pretty bouncing, and not over-the-top exaggerated as many games are like.
+It’s a very natural bouncing and looks pretty, and not over-the-top exaggerated as many games are like.
 Nowadays there are so many Japanese-made games with girls featuring what I call “moon boobs” because it looks like the are nearly weightless.
 It looks creepy and I can’t stand it.
 Here Mariana’s tits bounce like they have proper weight to them.

 Character designs are by Tsukasa Jun of Psikyo fame, who did the designs for games like Gunbird and Sengoku Blade.
 Kickass.